-The ColorMixerDialog tracks the initial color via the initialColor data member.
-In the onClick() method - required by DialogInterface.OnClickListener - we see if the mixer has a different color than the initialColor, and if so, we call the supplied ColorMixer.OnColorChangedListener callback object:
+The ColorMixerDialog tracks the initial color via the initialColor data the method reauired member.
+In onClick() bv DialogInterface.OnClickListener - we see if the mixer has a different color and if so, we than the initialColor. call the supplied ColorMixer.OnColorChangedListener callback object: